-Archie: Then a few non-Muslims started doing to Muslims what they had been doing to each other since the big split over who should have succeeded the Prophet and they became front page news as if they started it all.
+Archie: Then a few non-Muslims started doing to Muslims what they had been doing to each other since I don’t know when and they became front page news, as if they started it all.

-Uzza: No it doesn’t.
-But, with Western civilization’s propensity to blame itself for everything bad that happens, with the help of self-serving clueless politicians and a press which should have known better, you did it to yourself, you became, what do you say, a pushover.
+Uzza: No, it does not.
+But with Western civilization’s propensity to blame itself for everything bad that happens, with the help of self-serving, clueless politicians and a press that should have known better, you did it to yourself.
+You became, what do you say, a pushover.
 As French philosopher Jean-François Revel foresaw, “A civilization that feels guilty for everything it is and does will lack the energy and conviction to defend itself.”

 Bob: Are you saying that we should not feel guilty, that the believers were just reaping what they sowed?

-Uzza: Sorrow, extreme sorrow even, but not guilt.
-And, what the believers reaped, the extremists among them, was what they sought, to convince Muslims that the Koran is right: the unbelievers hate them and they must be subjugated if not killed.
+Uzza: Sorrow at the loss of innocent lives at the hands of extremists, not guilt.
+And, what the believers reaped was what the Islamists among them have sought from the outset: retaliatory killings that would prove the Koran right about the unbelievers hating them.
+That it is us against them.
 We kill them or they kill us.
 This is the message that both Muslims and non-Muslims should have tried to dispel after mosques were attacked by non-Muslims.
-Instead, they did the work of the extremists: one by taking too much responsibility for what happened, the other not enough or none at all.
+Instead, they did the work of the Islamists, one by taking too much responsibility for what happened, the other not enough or none at all.

 Bob: What’s with all the mosques anyway?

 Uzza: The obvious reason is because they are needed to cater to the spiritual needs of an explosion of believers.
-Another is to make it easier for every believer, wherever possible, to get the maximum reward points for their prayers, and that is a mosque close to where they live and work, a mosque close enough that the call to prayer can be heard.
-And still another non-trivial reason for all the minarets has to do with Muhammad telling the believers that Allah will build a mosque in Paradise for anyone who builds one here.
-It is not only the rich Saudi princes who have been financing mosque construction around the word so as to be able to continue wallowing in an indulgent lifestyle which would be a ticket to Hell if they had not build that mosque which guarantees them a home in the sky.
+Another is to make it easier for every believer, wherever possible, to get the maximum reward points for their prayers, and that is a mosque close to where they live and work, a mosque close enough that the Call to Prayer can be heard.
+Two other non-trivial reasons for all the minarets has to do with Muhammad telling the believers that Allah will build a mosque in Paradise for anyone who builds one here and Allah telling the wealthy that spending money in His Cause buys them access to Paradise.

-Bob: How does a mosque increase someone’s points?
+Bob: How does a mosque increase one’s reward points?

 Uzza: When you see people rushing into the street to perform the obligatory prayers, it is not only because of the consequences of not praying at the decreed times and in the manner prescribed, but also for the increased reward points that come with praying with a crowd of worshippers.
 A mosque provides the perfect venue to do that without causing too much inconvenience.
-Before countries like France lifted their restrictions on mosque construction part of the city of Paris, for example, experienced serious traffic jams when the Friday call to prayer came and no mosque in the vicinity to run to.
+Before countries like France lifted their restrictions on mosque construction, parts of the city of Paris, for example, experienced serious traffic jams when the Friday Call to Prayer came with no mosque in the vicinity to run to.

-Bob: This reward point system sounds a lot like what many of stores offer.
+Bob: This reward point system sounds a lot like what many stores offer.

-Bob: How to you redeem your reward points?
+Bob: How do you redeem your reward points?

-Uzza: You will redeem your rewards points on Judgement Day when they will be weighted against your points for bad behavior.
-If your reward points outweigh your bad behavior points then you’re in.
+Uzza: You will redeem your points on Judgment Day when they will be weighed against your points for bad behaviour.
+If your reward points outweigh your bad behaviour points then, you are in.

 Bob: That would explain all the praying.
-You never know if you have accumulated enough points to get it.
+You never know if you have accumulated enough points to get in.

-Uzza: That, and the fact that not praying when you’re suppose to is a sin.
-But, the most important thing is that God’s point system like the modern reward point system, but even more so, creates brand loyalty and brand awareness.
+Uzza: That, and the fact that not praying when you are supposed to is a sin.
+But the most important thing is that God’s point system, like the modern reward point system, but even more so, creates brand loyalty and brand awareness.

 Archie: When a god, if you believe it was a god, with a religion to sell chose a salesman to get it done, He obviously knew what He was doing.